olohmann/azure-hands-on-labs/labs/08_testing/testing.md

 1. In order to be able to work on the UI tests later in this lab, clone the newly imported repository to your local (or lab VM) environment.
 Same as before, use VS Code and its `git clone` command via the Command Palette.

-1. We will setup a build pipeline for the UI tests and will use the build output as the artefact that feeds into our standard release pipeline.
-So first, navigate to the *Builds* tab and select *New*.
+1. We will set up a build pipeline for the UI tests.
+Fortnately, the build is also already preconfigured in the repository we just cloned (in [this yaml file](https://github.com/olohmann/parts-unlimited-web-driver-tests/blob/master/build.yaml)).
+We will use the output of this build as the artifact that feeds into the release pipeline we already used before.

+    First, navigate to the *Builds* tab and select *New*.

     ![UnitTests](./media/05-ui-test.png)

 1. Follow the outlined flow from the screenshots:

     ![UnitTests](./media/06-ui-test.png)

     ![UnitTests](./media/07-ui-test.png)